Challenge

 Execution and Results

 We ran geofencing ads surrounding 40 centers, focused heavily on newer locations.
-Over a 10-month period geofencing allowed us to correlate more than 15,000 clicks and 1.7 million impressions with more than 350 center visits at a cost of $500-600 per location.
+Over a 10-month period, geofencing allowed us to correlate more than 15,000 clicks and 1.7 million impressions with more than 350 center visits at a cost of $500-600 per location.

-Using both macro and micro tactics, the campaign reached more than 2.8 million people and generated nearly 20,000 clicks over a 12-month period with a total ad budget of less than $27,000.
+Overall, the campaign reached more than 2.8 million people and generated nearly 20,000 clicks over a 12-month period with a total ad budget of less than $27,000.